SofMain-1337/Fortnite-ExternalBase/README.md

-This Is my External Fortnite base!
+This Is my External Fortnite Cheat base!
 Offsets Updated so it should work!

 !!IF YOU SELL THIS OR CLAIM ITS YOURS WITHOUT CREDITS YOU GETTING BLACKLISTED/BANNED/CLOWNED/EXPOSED BY ME AND OTHER COMMUNITIES!!